BDC Hamburger Icon

 Open row

-Big data is transformative because of the insights they give entrepreneurs about their businesses.
-Coupled with artificial intelligence and machine learning software, big data has the potential to deliver better returns on marketing, inform product development, increase efficiency, reduce overstocking and prevent fraud.
+Big data is transformative because it provides entrepreneurs with valuable insights into their businesses.
+Coupled with artificial intelligence and machine learning, big data has the potential to deliver better marketing returns.
+It can also inform product development, increase efficiency, reduce excess inventory and prevent fraud.

-Tip: Many businesses store sensitive information on the cloud.
-Before signing up with a provider, make sure they use robust cloud data encryption technology to protect your data.
+Many businesses store sensitive information in the cloud.
+Before signing up with a provider, ensure it uses robust cloud data encryption technology to protect your data.

 What is data minimization?

-• Using data only for its intended purpose
+• Using data solely for its intended purpose.

-• Restricting access to that data depending on who’s viewing it
+• Restricting access to data based on who needs to view it.

 FYIDid you know